TNA Impact! (video game)

-TNA Impact! (stylized as TNA iMPACT!) is a professional wrestling video game based on the professional wrestling promotion, Total Nonstop Action Wrestling (TNA).
-The console versions of the game were developed by Midway Studios Los Angeles and published by Midway Games.
+TNA Impact! (stylized as TNA iMPACT!) is a professional wrestling video game based on the Total Nonstop Action Wrestling promotion, developed by Midway Studios Los Angeles, and published by Midway Games in September 2008.

 Although the game sold 1.5 million units, financial issues at Midway Games prevented the planned development and release of a sequel.

-The game was ported to Nintendo DS and PlayStation Portable handset consoles in August 2010 under the title TNA Impact!: Cross the Line, published by SouthPeak Games, who had acquired the TNA license and assets following the collapse of Midway.
+The game was ported to Nintendo DS and PlayStation Portable (PSP) handset consoles in June 2010 by SouthPeak Games under the title TNA Impact!: Cross The Line.